 Key #1: Apply for the right job

-Consider the question, “Are there misdemeanors that prevent employment entirely?”
-We hear this question a lot, and the best answer is often, “It depends on the job.”
-For example, if you were convicted of petty theft, it’s unlikely that you’ll find employment as someone who installs cable or the internet in family residences.
-Or if your misdemeanor was a DWI and you have wanted to be a truck driver your whole life, chances are that you’re going to need to find a new dream job.
+The best answer for all of these is often, “it depends on the job”.
+For example, if you were convicted of petty theft, it’s unlikely that you’ll find employment as someone who installs cable or internet in family residences.
+Or, if your misdemeanor was a DWI and you have wanted to be a truck driver your whole life, chances are that you’re going to need to rethink that plan.

 Key #2: Understand how criminal background checks affect your chances of getting a job with a misdemeanor on your record